Prof. Rup Lal

 Editorial Board Member for OA Biotechnology, published by OA Publishing, London (2012 onwards).

-Editor of Indian Journal of Microbiology (INJM), published by Springer, India Ltd. ( April 2013 onwards).
+Editor of Indian Journal of Microbiology (INJM), published by Springer, Nature. ( April 2013 onwards).

 Editorial Board Member of Microbial Biotechnology published by Society for Applied Microbiology (sfam) in UK (March, 2015 onwards).